Suez: Portuguese attacks

 In trying to limit the Ottoman Navy to the Red Sea, after the siege of Diu in 1538, a Portuguese fleet was sent in 1541 to seek out and destroy the Ottoman navy.
 After capturing El Tor on the Egyptian coast, the fleet's commander Estevão da Gama gave the order to attack Suez, but failed to engage the Ottoman fleet as the Ottomans had received intelligence about the incoming attack beforehand.
 Instead, the Portuguese fleet spent the next 7 months in the Red Sea sailing from port to port and waiting in Massawa before eventually leaving for India.

 German explorer Carsten Niebuhr noted that in the 18th century a 20-strong fleet sailed annually from Suez to Jeddah, which served both as Mecca's port and Egypt's gateway for trade with India.
 However, by the French invasion of Egypt and Syria in 1798, Suez had once again devolved into an unimportant town.
 Fighting between French and Ottoman troops in 1800 left most of the town in ruins.
 Its importance as a port increased after the Suez Canal opened in 1869.

 Modern era

 The city was virtually destroyed during battles in the late 1960s and early 1970s between Egyptian and Israeli forces occupying the Sinai Peninsula.
 The town was deserted following the Six-Day War in 1967.
-Avraham Adan tried to capture the city but it failed, it cost the Israeli Defence Forces (IDF) 80 troops killed, 120 wounded and 40 tanks destroyed.
-Reconstruction of Suez began soon after Egypt reopened the Suez Canal, following the Yom Kippur War with Israel.
+Avraham Adan tried to capture the city but failed, costing the Israeli Defence Forces (IDF) 80 troops killed, 120 wounded, and 40 tanks destroyed.
+Reconstruction of Suez began soon after Egypt reopened the Suez Canal following the Yom Kippur War with Israel.

 Suez was the first city to hold major protests against the government of Hosni Mubarak during the 2011 Egyptian revolution and was the scene of the first fatality of that uprising.
 On account of this, it has been called the Sidi Bouzid of Egypt, recalling that small town's role in the 2010–2011 Tunisian revolution.